quanghuy0497/Writing-in-the-Sciences/Unit 02 - Verbs/README.md

 * [Notes](#Notes)

 ### 1. Active voice:
-+ Active voice is the natural way to talk and write.
++ Active voice is the natural way to talk and write
-+ Passive voice is a way to avoid claiming responsibility for action.
++ Passive voice is a way to avoid claiming responsibility for action
 + To turn the passive voice back to active:
 	- Ask yourself => ***"WHO does what to whom?"***
 	- Be direct, into the point